Free AI visibility check · 2026

 Our audit scores your site across six dimensions derived from the Princeton/Georgia Tech KDD 2024 framework, verified against first-party guidance from Google, Anthropic, and Microsoft.

-1. AI Crawler Access — We verify that GPTBot, OAI-SearchBot, PerplexityBot, ClaudeBot, and Google-Extended are explicitly permitted in robots.txt.
+1. AI Crawler Access (Weight: 25%) — We verify that GPTBot, OAI-SearchBot, PerplexityBot, ClaudeBot, and Google-Extended are explicitly permitted in robots.txt.
 Blocking any one of these eliminates all citations from that platform.
+This dimension has the highest weight because it is a binary gate — if crawlers cannot access your content, no other optimization matters.
+Otterly.AI’s 2026 study confirmed that 73% of websites inadvertently block at least one major AI crawler.

-2. llms.txt Implementation — We check for a well-formed llms.txt at your domain root, endorsed by Anthropic in November 2024, that guides AI systems to your most important content.
+2. llms.txt Implementation (Weight: 10%) — We check for a well-formed llms.txt at your domain root, endorsed by Anthropic in November 2024, that guides AI systems to your most important content.
+We evaluate file presence, Markdown formatting, content completeness, and freshness of listed pages.
+Sites with llms.txt show faster AI indexing and more consistent citation patterns.

-3. Schema Markup Depth — We audit JSON-LD coverage across six schema types: Organization, FAQPage, Article, Product, BreadcrumbList, and LocalBusiness.
+3. Schema Markup Depth (Weight: 20%) — We audit JSON-LD coverage across six schema types: Organization, FAQPage, Article, Product, BreadcrumbList, and LocalBusiness.
 FAQPage schema alone delivers a measured 3.2× citation lift for Google AI Overviews (CXL, 2024).
+Incomplete schema — such as FAQPage with missing Answer fields — creates an 18-point citation penalty versus having no schema at all.

-4. Content Citability — We score every content block by length (75–150 words is the AI citation sweet spot), answer-first structure, and presence of proprietary data.
-Zero optimal-length blocks is the most common failing we find on high-traffic sites.
+4. Content Citability (Weight: 20%) — We score every content block by length (75–150 words is the AI citation sweet spot identified in KDD 2024 research), answer-first structure, and presence of proprietary data with named sources.
+The most common failing: 88% of sites we audit have no content blocks in the optimal word-count range.
+Blocks with specific statistics from named sources score highest.

-5. E-E-A-T Signals — We assess byline authority, author schema, expert quotations, and external source citations.
-96% of Google AI Overview citations come from sources with strong E-E-A-T signals.
+5. E-E-A-T Signals (Weight: 15%) — We assess byline authority, author schema markup (Person JSON-LD with jobTitle and affiliation), expert quotations, and external source citations.
+Google’s documentation confirms that 96% of AI Overview citations come from sources with strong E-E-A-T signals.
+Sites without visible author attribution are systematically deprioritized by AI engines.

-6. Technical SEO Alignment — We check canonical tags, sitemap accuracy, Core Web Vitals, and mobile usability — since 71.7% of ChatGPT citations still come from pages with organic search presence (Surfer SEO, 2025).
+6. Technical SEO Alignment (Weight: 10%) — We check canonical tags, sitemap accuracy, Core Web Vitals, and mobile usability — since 71.7% of ChatGPT citations still come from pages with established organic search presence (Surfer SEO, 2025).
+We evaluate sitemap submission status, page speed (FCP under 0.4 seconds correlates with 3× more citations), mobile responsiveness, and HTTPS implementation.

 How do I get cited by ChatGPT, Perplexity, and Google AI?